I spent the last week of August on a boat conducting an acoustics experiment

 the channel markers on the way out.
 I soon found that pelagic birding in this

-area is relatively slow, especially when the boat is not seeking birds!
+area is relatively slow, especially when the boat isn’t seeking birds.
 The

 most common birds were BARN SWALLOW, SOOTY TERN, and MAGNIFICENT FRIGATEBIRD.